Portuguese art: Pombaline Baroque and Rococo

 Pedro Alexandrino de Carvalho (1729–1810) was a leading figure in Portuguese art during the latter half of the 18th century, heavily influenced by the artistic traditions of the earlier part of the century.
 Having failed to secure funding for a study trip to Rome, he trained under João Mesquita, Bernardo Pereira Pegado, and maintained connections with André Gonçalves.
 His exposure to the Italian Baroque, particularly the Roman school, shaped his early work, which later transitioned to the French Rococo style, of which he became one of Portugal's foremost practitioners.
 Some of his later paintings are in the Neoclassical style.
 Carvalho worked in several of the churches in the Lisbon region that were rebuilt after the 1755 earthquake and played a vital role in artist training and advocacy.
 He reorganized the Guild of Saint Luke and, in 1785, was appointed director of the Academy of the Nude (Academia do Nu) by Pina Manique.
 His prolific output — over 400 known works (list here) (not counting the drawings.)— reflects the efficiency of his workshop and his strong leadership, though some disparities in quality suggest delegation within his studio.

+Igreja de São Roque in Lisbon.

 Joaquim Manuel da Rocha (1727-1786) painted a very Christ-like Sao Sebastiao (Igreja de São Roque, Lisbon).
 His work is still largely uncatalogued.

 It was a time of aristocratic literary salons where a society of gallant, hedonistic and sophisticated habits coexisted, formed by the nobility and an enriched bourgeoisie, where women took on a prominent role and religion lost its ideological power.
 France had become the country to which artists looked for inspiration.

 Religious painting during the Rococo period underwent a transformation as it adapted to the growing emphasis on pleasure and happiness.
 While traditional religious art catered to the devout lower classes, it struggled to incorporate the Rococo ideals of sensual enjoyment of elite society.
 Christian moralists resolved this by linking human pleasure with virtue, suggesting that earthly happiness was a gift from God.
 This shift imbued religious imagery with an optimistic tone, replacing guilt and fear with a sense of joy and hope.
 Consequently, religious paintings became more celebratory, offering believers a bridge between earthly and divine happiness for the faithful.